donnemartin/viz/site/content/pages/faq.md

 ## Is Viz Affiliated with GitHub?

 No, `Viz` is not affiliated with GitHub.  `Viz` is a community project by the GitHub community, for the GitHub community.

+## Can We Contribute?

+Contributions are welcome!

+Review the [Contributing Guidelines](https://www.github.com/donnemartin/viz/CONTRIBUTING) for details on how to:

+* Submit issues
+* Submit pull requests